 I fully realize that this movie won’t be for everyone.
 However, if you enjoy horror movies to their core and don’t mind when things move slowly and then get brutal, you should definitely check out this one as well.
 Meanwhile, I’ll be over here waiting for Romola Garai to get started on her next movie!

 Amulet is out in select theaters and On Demand from July 24, 2020.
+On November 19, 2020, Amulet will also be available on Hulu.

 Director: Romola Garai